Simple Frugal Living Tips

 Stop Buying Lunchables.

-Kids love these things, and it’s just crazy how much stores charge for them.
 Instead, purchase a few sectioned containers and make them yourself.
-Now you can custom-make healthy Lunchables for your kids choosing exactly what to put inside.
-You can also add in small notes and even special treats just for your kids.
+Now you can custom-make healthier options for your kids choosing exactly what to put inside.
+You can also add in small notes and even special treats such as stickers to add a bit of fun.

 Stop Buying Dishwasher Rinsing Agent

-You are going to love this one!
-Instead of the expensive rinse agent use white vinegar instead.
+Instead of the expensive rinse agent, you can use white vinegar instead.
 It does the job just as well for a fraction of the cost.

 Stop Buying Magazines